 Since leaving the Post, I’ve embarked on a freelance career.
-I write a weekly Q&A column (sound familiar?) for USA Today and another about tech policy at Yahoo Tech; before then, I wrote about tech issues for the Computer & Communications Industry Association’s Disruptive Competition Project blog, Discovery News and the Consumer Electronics Association.
-I also show up occasionally at such other sites as Ars Technica, Boing Boing and PCMag.com.
+I cover policy issues and write the occasional review at Yahoo Finance (a transition from my earlier role at Yahoo Tech), I write a weekly Q&A column (sound familiar?) for USA Today, and I tend a few guides at the Wirecutter.
+Before then, I wrote about tech issues for the Computer & Communications Industry Association’s Disruptive Competition Project blog, Discovery News and the Consumer Electronics Association.
+I’ve also made occasional appearances at such other sites as Consumer Reports, Ars Technica, Boing Boing and PCMag.com.
 Consult my disclosures page for updates on who else has compensated me lately.

-My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot years ago on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (you can hear me pretty regularly on WTOP, while WAMU’s Kojo Nnamdi Show has me on every few months), and podcasts ( for instance, TWiT.tv’s This Week in Law and the Motley Fool’s Motley Fool Radio).
-And I’ve spoken at events hosted by such groups as South By Southwest Interactive, the Consumer Electronics Association, Free Press, the New America Foundation and the Future of Music Coalition.
+My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot years ago on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (WTOP has me on pretty regularly), and podcasts ( for instance, TWiT.tv’s This Week in Law and the Motley Fool’s Motley Fool Radio).
+And I’ve spoken at such events as SXSW, CES, Collision, the NAB Show, Viva Technology Paris, Tech.Co Celebrate and PR Summit.

 As for my spellcheck-defying last name, it comes from a lovely town in northern Italy called Vicenza, not far west of Venice.
-Here’s how I pronounce it (but using the short “a” you’d hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest is okay too):
+Here’s how I pronounce it; if you use the short “a” one would hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest, that’s fine too:

 - Twitter: what I call my “public notebook,” that’s the first place I’m likely to share some amusing, insightful or irrelevant observation

-- My public Facebook page: where you can learn 25 random things about me
+- My public Facebook page: where you can see the occasional selfie and learn 25 random things about me

 - LinkedIn: the most current, detailed version of my resume

-- Google+: in practice, this serves as an offsite comments thread for stories shared there
+- Google+: in practice, this only serves as an offsite comments thread for posts shared there

-- Tumblr: I set up a blog here under my company’s domain name to provide links to my work as it appears (which is probably a Tumblr foul, but whatever)
+- Tumblr: I set up a blog here under my company’s domain name to provide links to my work as it appears, but these days it only auto-publishes links to blog posts here (which is probably a Tumblr foul, but whatever)

 - Quora: ask me something, anything